-You have more power than you think – Remember “Jerry Maguire?”
-Jerry gets terminated and tries to take all of his clients with him- and almost none go.
+You have more power than you think.
+Remember “Jerry Maguire?”
+Jerry gets fired and tries to take all of his clients with him — and almost none go.
 Why?
-Sales people and you have a distorted picture of the power in the relationship they have with customers.
-Just like Jerry’s boss, you pound the phones, you preserve the accounts, take over the relationships and move on.
-If you don’t know the key relationships with your company’s key accounts, fix that.
+Sales people have a distorted picture of the power in the relationship they have with customers.
+Just like Jerry’s boss, all you have to do is pound the phones – you’ll preserve the accounts, take over the relationships and move on.
+If you don’t have relationships with your company’s key accounts, fix that.
 Regardless of how good the sales rep is, you’re the CEO and you need to know your company’s key account contacts personally.

-Forget about fault – You can not own the issues of success and failure with your sales person.
-Your fault, their fault, no one’s fault- bottom-line is that they are not hitting their production goals- and I don’t care what your wannabe-a-social-worker human resources person says, we don’t “owe it to them” to give them one more chance.
-If you weren’t good at developing them in the past, you won’t be any better in the future.
-If our company let them down, we’ll do it again- this just isn’t the place for them to be successful.
-Let them go bloom in someone else’s garden.
+Forget about fault.
+You cannot own the issues of success and failure with your sales person.
+If he is not hitting his production goals, you don’t “owe it to him” to give him one more chance.
+If you weren’t good at developing him in the past, you won’t be any better in the future.
+This just isn’t the place for him to be successful.
+Let him go bloom in someone else’s garden.

-Affection follows performance – Love your producers, loathe the rest.
-After an appropriate and defined on boarding period in which you invest heavily in a new sales person, your time and attention should follow the winners.
-We are not the mission, we aren’t trying to save everyone.
+Affection follows performance.
+Love your producers, loathe the rest.
+After an appropriate and defined on-boarding period in which you invest heavily in a new sales person, your time and attention should follow the winners.
 Create a great place with great products and services.
 Bring on good people, launch them well and then let them run.
 If they don’t hit their marks according to schedule, part ways.

-- Milestones and Minefields – From now on, when you hire a new sales person, I want you to draw up an expectations agreement.
-It’s rather straightforward- Specify what you want by what dates.
-Break it out into 3 month, 6 month and 12 month milestones.
+1. Look at the milestones and minefields.
+From now on, when you hire a new sales person, I want you to draw up an expectations agreement.
+It’s rather straightforward: Specify what you want by what dates.
+Break it out into 3-month, 6-month and 12-month milestones.
 Usually, I like revenue numbers from current clients that they will be managing, new revenue that they are responsible for generating, and some target clients we want to land.
 Mutually agree upon it and review it at those dates.
-I don’t know of any CEOs in the thousands I have spoken with who lays out a performance expectation agreement with numbers for the first year, which is crazy because it is the most important year in knowing what that person’s future performance will look like.
+I don’t know any CEOs in the thousands I have spoken to who lay out a performance expectation agreement with numbers for the first year, which is crazy because it is the most important year in knowing what that person’s future performance will look like.

-- 2 Quarters in Both Directions – After a sales person has been with you a year, review the last 2 quarters and the next 2 quarters on a quarterly basis.
-It’s a rolling review and keeps the sights on recent performance and near-term performance.
+2. Review two quarters in both directions.
+After a sales person has been with you for a year, review the last two quarters and the next two quarters on a quarterly basis.
+It’s a rolling review and keeps your sights on recent performance and near-term performance.
 Don’t evaluate performance as an “end of the year” event.
 Don’t evaluate each year with a “clean slate.”
-Run this rolling evaluation quarterly and you will know what the real performance of your sales person is.
+Run this rolling evaluation quarterly and you will know your sales person’s real performance.

-- Don’t Be Sold – There is a reason that I advocate an objective sales process- it’s measurable.
+3. Don’t Be Sold.
+There is a reason why I advocate an objective sales process: It’s measurable.
 Sometimes the highest close ratio that sales people have is internally, with you.
-Convincing you that deals which are dead are just about to land, that their pipeline is robust and that the big one is coming in.
-Whose word are you taking….oh, that’s right…someone paid to be persuasive and convincing.
+They convince you that deals which are dead are just about to land, that their pipeline is robust and that the big one is coming in.
+Are you going to believe someone who’s paid to be persuasive and convincing?
 Let the numbers do the talking and you won’t go wrong.